 The First Vocational Training Team (VTT) visited Sikkim State in 2013 (target population of 0.7 million) to test the ‘Calmed’ approach to training members of the medical and allied professions, including Public Health Workers.
-A team of UK Obstetricians and Gynaecologists visited the State for a two week period to pass on skills and ‘Best Practice’ from the UK.
+A team of 6 UK Obstetricians and Gynaecologists visited the State for a two-week period to pass on skills and “best practice guide” from the UK.

 The 2nd VTT / Calmed expedition went to Bhuj in Gujarat state in November 2014(target population of 2.5 Million)The same methodology was repeated to the local medical profession and ASHAS, again leaving behind a cascade training model to grow through the new local Master Trainers.
 Two further visits took place in 2016 and 2018.

-Our 3rd VTT / Calmed visit (in Setember 2016) is to visit another needy part of India with high maternal death rate – the state of Madhya Pradesh.
-We will be basing our team at Indore, a major city of some 2 million people, but surrounded by thousands deeply rural villages.
+Our next VTT / Calmed visit (in November 2019) is to visit another needy part of India with high maternal death rate – the state of Meghalaya (population 3.5 million).
+We will be basing our team at Shillong, a major city of some 150,000 people, but surrounded by many deeply rural villages.
 Here the death rate for mothers is high even by Indian standards, and implementation of the Calmed approach to improving childbirth care will make a real impact on the problem.

-Our teams attack ‘the three delays’ which together cause of countless unnecessary deaths to mothers and babies, which can be substantially reduced through some simple and often low tech solutions.
+Our teams attack ‘the three delays’ which together cause countless unnecessary deaths to mothers and babies, which can be substantially reduced through some simple and often low tech solutions.
 The Three Delays:

 - Delay in Recognising Emergency Problems– Mothers in Remote Rural villages not recognising problems in their pregnancy/childbirth and seeking immediate help

-- Delay in Reaching Medical Institutions – When problems occur, delays in getting the mother to the hospital or medical treatment, often long journeys away with poor or non existent transport links
+- Delay in Reaching Medical Institutions– When problems occur, delays in getting the mother /baby to the hospital or medical treatment, often long journeys away with poor or non-existent transport links